TRASE: Tracking-free 4D Segmentation and Editing

 \section{Abstract}

-Understanding dynamic 3D scenes is fundamental for various applications, including extended reality (XR) and autonomous driving.
-Effectively integrating semantic information into 3D reconstruction enables holistic representation that opens opportunities for immersive and interactive applications.
-We introduce SADG, Segment Any Dynamic Gaussian Without Object Trackers, a novel approach that combines dynamic Gaussian Splatting representation and semantic information without reliance on object IDs.
-In contrast to existing works, we do not rely on supervision based on object identities to enable consistent segmentation of dynamic 3D objects.
-To this end, we propose to learn semantically-aware features by leveraging masks generated from the Segment Anything Model (SAM) and utilizing our novel contrastive learning objective based on hard pixel mining.
-The learned Gaussian features can be effectively clustered without further post-processing.
-This enables fast computation for further object-level editing, such as object removal, composition, and style transfer by manipulating the Gaussians in the scene.
-We further extend several dynamic novel-view datasets with segmentation benchmarks to enable testing of learned feature fields from unseen viewpoints.
-We evaluate SADG on proposed benchmarks and demonstrate the superior performance of our approach in segmenting objects within dynamic scenes along with its effectiveness for further downstream editing tasks.
-Our project page is available at: \url{https://yunjinli.github.io/project-sadg/}.
+Understanding dynamic 3D scenes is crucial for extended reality (XR) and autonomous driving.
+Incorporating semantic information into 3D reconstruction enables holistic scene representations, unlocking immersive and interactive applications.
+To this end, we introduce \acronym{}, a novel tracking-free 4D segmentation method for dynamic scene understanding. \acronym{} learns a 4D segmentation feature field in a weakly-supervised manner, leveraging a soft-mined contrastive learning objective guided by SAM masks.
+The resulting feature space is semantically coherent and well-separated, and final object-level segmentation is obtained via unsupervised clustering.
+This enables fast editing, such as object removal, composition, and style transfer, by directly manipulating the scene's Gaussians.
+We evaluate \acronym{} on five dynamic benchmarks, demonstrating state-of-the-art segmentation performance from unseen viewpoints and its effectiveness across various interactive editing tasks.
+Our project page is available at: \href{https://yunjinli.github.io/project-sadg/}{https://yunjinli.github.io/project-sadg/}